RoberAgro/RankineLab/README.md

 ```

-If it does not throw and error and returns 373.1243 K the installation was successful.
+If it does not throw and error and returns 373.1243 K, the installation was successful.

 ## Getting started

-The best way to learn how to use `RankineLab` is to open one of the [examples](.examples) and start playing around with the different parameters and settings.
+The best way to learn how to use `RankineLab` is to open one of the [examples](examples/) and start playing around with the different parameters and settings.
 The examples have plenty of comments to guide the users and help them understand how the code works.

 ## Mathematical background